thegetty/quire-docs/content/docs-v1/collection-catalogues.md

 ### Thumbnail

 You can associate a small thumbnail image with your object by using the `thumbnail` attribute and including a path to that image as the value.
 The image should be small, approximately 300 pixels wide.
-This attribute is only required if the object image does not include the seetting `zoom: true` in the `figures.yaml`.
+This attribute is only required if the object image does not include the setting `zoom: true` in the `figures.yaml`.
 Thumbnails are primarily used on object grid pages.
 More information on those can be found in the [*General Object Grids*](#generate-object-grids) section below.

 ## Generate Object Grids